-Quantico Asset Management’s Value Proposition lies solely in their ability to implement strategies designed to help their client’s maximize their good decisions and minimize their mistakes when it comes to their investment portfolios.
+Quantico Asset Management of Wells Fargo Advisors' Value Proposition lies solely in their ability to implement strategies designed to help their client’s increase their good decisions and reduce their mistakes when it comes to their investment portfolios.
 We do this by both applying a solid foundation of logic and reason to find good ideas and helping avoid poor decisions through a deep understanding of both modern financial theory and behavioral finance.
 We are guided by our core values (Honor, Courage, Discipline, and Commitment) to ensure that all decisions are made for the best interests of our clients.

 OUR VALUE PROPOSITION